wp-plugins/rublon/readme.txt

 = Do I have to use my smartphone at each sign in? =

 No!
 Your smartphone is only needed when you sign in from a new device.
 It is used to prove your identity and allows you to add such a device to your trusted devices.
-Any sign in from a trusted device works the same as before: simply enter your login credentials.
+Any sign in from a trusted device works the same way as before: simply enter your login credentials.
 Rublon works as an invisible security layer during the sign in process.

 == Screenshots ==